red-bin/wc_fun/README.md

 The command line is a little bit finicky.
 I'll fix up the readme soon and add a help doc.
 For now, the bottom examples might work fine.

+##Requirements:
+numactl --- on remote machines mawk -- on remote machines (change the script for awk/gawk)

 ##Advantages:

 Natural bottleneck limiting